 - 100% FREE, No service limitations (up to 10 million hits/day): If your website gets under 10 million page impressions per day, then Histats is for you.

-- Complete Real-time statistics: You can see live events happening on your website by using Histats.
-Track Online visitors: Easily find recent visits, most active visitors, popular pages, popular referer, geolocations of visitors.
+- Complete Real-time statistics: You can see live events on your website using Histats.
+Track Online visitors: Easily find recent visits, most active visitors, popular pages, popular referer, and geolocations of visitors.

 - Control panel with stats, up to 300 sites per account.

 - Visitor behavior tracking: Visited URLs , Visited page titles/tags , customized events/variables , downloads/clicks – stats & trends